MicrosoftDocs/sql-docs/docs/big-data-cluster/view-cluster-status.md

 ### Access to local notebooks

-After you connect to a big data cluster by using Azure Data Studio, on the **[!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)]** tab, you can find a link to all the local notebooks:
+After you connect to a big data cluster with Azure Data Studio, on the **[!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)]** tab, you can find a link to all the local notebooks:

 ![Screenshot that shows where to find links to local notebooks.](media/view-cluster-status/bdc-local-guides.png)